- Using Selenium Python

-Web Scraping Using Selenium And Beautifulsoup Python
+- Web Scraping Using Selenium And Beautiful Soup Python Pdf

 In the last tutorial we learned how to leverage the Scrapy framework to solve common web scraping problems.Today we are going to take a look at Selenium (with Python ❤️ ) in a step-by-step tutorial.